Once you start writing VBA codes, there’s an important thing that you need to learn along with that and that’s using COMMENTS in your VBA codes.

 REM stands for remarks.

-Now, in the above example, I have used “REM” at the starting of the line of the code and then the line of the code.
+Now, in the above example, I have used “REM” at the start of the line of the code and then the line of the code.
 But, there’s no button to add REM, you have to type it.

 Comments while Recording a Macro with Macro Recorder